TonyWu5/react-counter/README.md

-This is a simple Counter App built using reactjs.
+This is a simple Click-Counter App built using React.